Mount Alford, Queensland: Education

 Mount Alford State School is a government primary (Prep-6) school for boys and girls at 942 Reckumpilla Street (28.0682°S 152.5947°E).
 In 2018, the school had an enrolment of 62 students with 9 teachers (4 full-time equivalent) and 11 non-teaching staff (5 full-time equivalent).

-There is no secondary school in Mount Alford.
-The nearest secondary school is Boonah State High School in Boonah to the north-east.
+There are no secondary schools in Mount Alford.
+The nearest government secondary school is Boonah State High School in Boonah to the north-east.